Chip Berlet: Reception

 Berlet's second book, co-authored with Matthew N. Lyons, is Right-Wing Populism in America: Too Close for Comfort, was published by The Guilford Press in 2000.
 It is a broad historical overview of right-wing populism in the United States.
 The book received generally favorable reviews.
 Library Journal said it was a "detailed historical examination" that "strikes an excellent balance between narrative and theory."
 The New York Review of Books described it as an excellent account describing the outermost fringes of American conservatism.
 A review by Jerome Himmelstein in the journal Contemporary Sociology said that "it offers more than a scholarly treatise on the activities of the Third Reich", that it provides a background to help the reader understand the Holocaust, and that it "merits close attention from scholars of the political right in America and of social movements generally."

 Robert H. Churchill of the private University of Hartford criticized Berlet and other authors writing about the right-wing as lacking breadth and depth in their analysis.
 In Who Watches the Watchmen?, Laird Wilcox criticized Berlet and other writers for what Wilcox says is their use of a technique he describes as "Links and Ties," which he says is a form of guilt by association.
 Jack Z. Bratich, an associate professor in the Journalism and Media Studies Department at Rutgers University, said that Berlet uses the methods of conspiracy theorists.

+Death

+Chip Berlet died from leukemia at home in Salem, Massachusetts, on January 30, 2026, at the age of 76.